 CONCLUSION

 The research highlights the bioefficacy of Beauveria bassiana and various botanical extracts against Callosobruchus chinensis, a significant pest of stored grains.
-Your study involves different treatments combining Beauveria bassiana with extracts from Azadirachta indica, Nicotiana tabacum, and Zingiber officinale, evaluating their effectiveness in controlling larval mortality at different instar stages (1st, 3rd, and 5th) over 24, 48, and 72 hours.
+This study involves different treatments combining Beauveria bassiana with extracts from Azadirachta indica, Nicotiana tabacum, and Zingiber officinale, evaluating their effectiveness in controlling larval mortality at different instar stages (1st, 3rd, and 5th) over 24, 48, and 72 hours.
 The experimental setup includes the preparation and application of these treatments using appropriate methodologies such as soxhlet extraction for botanical extracts and SDA medium for cultivating Beauveria bassiana.
 The results indicate varying degrees of mortality in treated insects compared to the control, highlighting the potential of these biological and botanical agents in integrated pest management strategies.

 The study concludes that integrating Beauveria bassiana with botanical extracts such as Azadirachta indica and Nicotiana tabacum can effectively control Callosobruchus chinensis infestations in stored grains.
 This approach offers a sustainable and environmentally friendly alternative to synthetic pesticides, potentially reducing post-harvest losses and ensuring food security in pulse crops.
 Overall, the use of plant-based insecticides represents a sustainable and environmentally friendly approach to grain protection, providing effective pest control while minimizing harm to the ecosystem.